Rio Parismina Lodge - Costa Rica

 Before noon, you’ll return to the Lodge for a hearty lunch.
 At about 2:00 p.m., you’ll return to your choice of fishing - tarpon or jungle streams.
 You’ll finish fishing right before dark and return to the Lodge to freshen up.

-At 6:00 p.m., guests meet in the clubhouse or near the pool for appetizers and a glass of wine or a drink from the open bar.
+At 6:00 p.m., guests meet in the Clubhouse or near the pool for appetizers and a glass of wine or a drink from the open bar.

 At 7:00 p.m., delicious family-style dinners are served with wine and followed by a special dessert.
 After dinner, guests play cards, games, chat on their laptops in the clubhouse, or participate in the weekly crocodile tour.